ruthdolf/traffic-light/README.md

 # Traffic Light IoT Project

-This project simulates and controls a traffic light system using the **ESP8266** microcontroller and a web-based interface.
+This project in a course Mechatronics Lab simulates and controls a traffic light system using the **ESP8266** microcontroller and a web-based interface.
 It demonstrates basic LED control, web server setup, and communication between client-side JavaScript and server-side code.

 ## Project Structure